Building the Future of Science

 Large conference rooms (located on the first and third floors) serve all staff and provide spaces for board meetings, special seminars, and smaller-scale gatherings of students, staff, and visitors.
 Rooms are equipped with high-tech systems to facilitate video conferencing and communication with global collaborators.

 Guests entering the building from the main doors and parking area are welcomed with bamboo flooring and solid-core cedar wood-framed windows opening to JCVI’s central courtyard.
 The lobby provides elevator access to the administrative office wing and is the main entrance to research laboratory wing.

 Permanently etch your name, or that of a loved one or science supporter, on a paver that will be placed in the courtyard for all JCVI staff and guests to see and appreciate.

-To learn more about how to leave a named legacy please contact Katie Collins, Director of Development, 858-200-1847, kcollins(AT)jcvi.org
+To learn more about how to leave a named legacy please contact Bob Friedman, VP for Policy & University Relations, 858-200-1847, rfriedman(AT)jcvi.org.